+Before the main discussion, we first recall the definition of perplexity and cosine similarity as the basis for further discussion.

+\paragraph{Perplexity} For a sentence with $n$ words (more specifically, subwords) $W = [w_1, w_2, \cdots, w_n]$, perplexity refers to the average of log possibility for each word to exist in $W$.
+If the perplexity is evaluated by an MLM-based PLM, then the existing possibility is represented by the predicting distribution on the masked position.

-We first mask the word on $i$-th position and then apply PLM for prediction on that position.
-Finally a softmax function is used to get the probability distribution $D$ where $d_j$ refers to the appearance possibility of $j$-th word in the $c$-word dictionary on $i$-th position.
-We summarize this distribution predicting process with a function $\textrm{MLM}(\cdot)$ where $\textrm{MLM}(W, i) = d$.
+The PLM predicts the distribution $Q$ for the masked word on $i$-th position.
+Then, the softmax function is used to get the probability distribution $Q$ where $q_j$ refers to the appearance possibility of $j$-th word in the $c$-word dictionary on $i$-th position.
+Here $\textrm{Idx}(\cdot)$ returns the index of word in the dictionary.
+The distribution predicting process is summarized as a function $\textrm{MLM}(\cdot)$ where $\textrm{MLM}(W, i) = q_i$.